pedro28rei/pedro28rei/README.md

 👨‍💼 I am 22 years old and i live in city of Braga.

-💻 I am not working at moment, but i am looking for a curricular intership for my 3º year of my degree.
+💻 I am not working at moment, but i will do a curricular intership for my 3º year of my degree.

 🎓 I am a Computer Systems Engineering student at Instituto Politécnico do Cávado e do Ave (IPCA).